codio-content/OCR_J276_1.5_Network_topologies_protocols_and_layers-Protocols_and_layers/.guides/content/Layer-2--Transport-layer-2f9e.md

 ## Protocols of the Transport layer

 - **TCP** –  Transmission Control Protocol: it divides the data into packets of the correct size.
-It also checks that the packets have arrived safely or if there are any data errors.
-If data is being received it sends an acknowledgement.
+It also checks the packets as they arrive.
+If they do not arrive safely or there are any data errors then it asks for them to be re-transmitted.
+If data is received correctly then it sends an acknowledgement.